geospiza-fortis/manga-recsys/app/src/routes/manga/+page.md

 Our network construction is purely indirect, since it relies on paths through tags to connect manga.
 As we introduce derivative tags representing pairs and triplets of tags, we introduce even more indirect effects.
 Therefore, it might be interesting to determine the effects of removing indirect effects from the network.

+Neither of these methods are tractable on the full 64k manga dataset, but it'd be interesting to try this on a smaller subset of the data in the future.

 ##### network deconvolution